-When you think of career counseling, you may harken back to your senior year in high school when you met with the guidance counselor for the standard, “What do you want to do after you graduate?” meeting.
+When you think of career counseling, you may harken back to your senior year in high school when you met with the guidance counselor for the standard “What do you want to do after you graduate?” meeting.
 The counselor may have even offered you some information or some questionnaires about careers.
-While high school guidance is helpful, choosing, adapting and changing career paths requires much more in-depth attention.
+While high school guidance is helpful, choosing, adapting, and changing career paths require much more in-depth attention.

 Even with more work-at-home options, work-related stress and burnout have increased.
 Too much work-related stress can lead to anxiety, depression, and a host of other health and mental health issues.
 These are issues to address with a therapist.

 When you’re facing a change, it can be tough going it alone.
 Career counseling can help you to sort through the many decisions you will be making and build skills that will help you put your best foot forward.

 Having a career counselor is like having your very own coach!
 Work-related issues can be overwhelming.
 Your counselor can guide you and help you develop the skills you need to succeed.
 Having someone to coach you through the process helps you stay motivated and focused on your goals.